 Paddington and Paddington 2

 There was, on paper, no reason an adaptation of Paddington Bear had to be anything more than passably amusing for kids, so why did writer/director Paul King make both of these movies legitimate contenders for any Best Of list for their respective years?
-Beautifully directed with warmth, wisdom and wit, if your heart is too cold to be won over by Paddington, there is simply no space for you at our Thanksgiving table.
+Beautifully directed with warmth, wisdom and wit, if your heart is too cold to be won over by Paddington, there is simply no space for you at our table.

 For Family With Older Members

-Newly available on Hulu, Kelly Reichardt’s lovely ode to early America is a history lesson wrapped up in a charming lesson in confident pacing.
+Available on Hulu, Kelly Reichardt’s lovely ode to early America is a history lesson wrapped up in a charming lesson in confident pacing.
 By being unhurried, it ends up being more immersive, plunging you into a tale set in the 1800s Northwest that unfurls so organically it inspires awe.

 The Peanut Butter Falcon

 Woefully overlooked upon its release, Tyler Nilson and Michael Schwartz’s film is an unlikely buddy comedy about two men on the run — one towards his dream, the other from his past.
-The remarkable sincerity that oozes from this movie makes it feel fresh, vital and likable to a fault.
+The sincerity that oozes from this movie makes it feel fresh, vital and likable to a fault.

 Awkwafina churns in a performance for the ages in this beautifully bittersweet exploration of family and what saying goodbye to a loved one can look like.
 The dour subject matter is undercut with a thread of humor that makes the whole thing a remarkably nuanced package that will have your family laughing through the tears.